barbosa88/celfocus-backend-challenge/README.md

 Take in consideration that:
 - Every cart expires after 3hours of its creation;
-- No operation is allowed after the cart is expired;
+- No mutation is allowed after the cart is expired;
 - Cart status must not be saved in the database;